astronomer/astronomer-cosmos/README.rst

 Principles
 **************

-`cosmos` provides a framework for generating Apache Airflow DAGs from other workflows.
+`Astronomer Cosmos` provides a framework for generating Apache Airflow DAGs from other workflows.
 Every provider comes with two main components:

 - ``extractors``: These are responsible for extracting the workflow from the provider and converting it into ``Task`` and ``Group`` objects.
 - ``operators``: These are used when the workflow is converted into a DAG.
 They are responsible for executing the tasks in the workflow.

-``cosmos`` is not opinionated in the sense that it does not enforce any rendering method.
+``Astronomer Cosmos`` is not opinionated in the sense that it does not enforce any rendering method.
 Rather, it comes with the tools to render workflows as Airflow DAGs, task groups, or individual tasks.

 Example Usage
-**************
+_____________

 Imagine we have a dbt project located at ``./dbt/my_project``.

 .. code-block:: python

-    from cosmos.providers.dbt import DbtDag, DbtTaskGroup, DbtTask
+    from astronomer.cosmos.providers.dbt import DbtDag, DbtTaskGroup, DbtTask

     # render as a DAG
     dag = DbtDag(